almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 We run the DAME function with the following basic command.
 In this example, we provide only the basic inputs: (1) input data as a dataframe or file, (2) the name of the outcome column, and (3) the name of the treatment column.

-Thus the model defaults to a ridge regression  computation of the best covariate set to match on, with an alpha of 0.1, and uses 10% of the input data as the holdout data.
+In this example, because of the toy sized small dataset, we set the holdout dataset equal to the complete input dataset.
 ```Python
 import pandas as pd
 import dame_flame